ltonetwork/mongodb-rest/README.md

 Flavors:

 * Setup "sproutcore" as flavor, it will then change _id as returned by MongoDB into guid, as used by SproutCore, this allows for simpler DataSources.
+* Setup "nounderscore" as flavor, it will then change _id into id.

 Content Type: